bbc/audiowaveform/README.md

 #### `--raw-samplerate`

-When using raw input audio format, this must be set to the appropriate samplerate.
+When using raw input audio format, this must be set to the appropriate sample rate, in Hz.

 #### `--raw-channels`